mendix/docs/content/en/docs/refguide/modeling/pages/page-resources/snippet.md

 Snippets define reusable interface parts.
 They can be used on both [pages](/refguide/page/) and [layouts](/refguide/layout/).
 By using snippets you can make changes in fewer places when you modify the interface.
 For example, you can have a snippet that is used both in the contents area of a template grid and in a data view.
 If you change something in the snippet, that change will show up in both places.

-A snippet like on page paramenters can accept zero or many parameters.
-The number of parameters a snippet is defining is indicated by parentheses next to the parameters icon in the top left corner of the snippet canvas, which when clicked opens a dialog for editing the the snippet's parameters.
+A snippet expects zero or more parameters.
+To change the parameters of the snippet, click the Parameters button in the top bar.
+This opens a dialog box which allows you to add, modify, and remove parameters.
+The Parameters button shows the current number of parameters in its caption, while its tooltip shows the name and type of each parameter.
+For more information about snippet parameters, see the [Parameters](#parameters) section in snippet properties.

-In the example below, the snippet is defining 1 parameter of name **Order** and type **MyFirstModule.Order**.
+In the example below, the snippet defines a single parameter with name **Order** and type **MyFirstModule.Order**.

 {{< figure src="/attachments/refguide/modeling/pages/page-resources/snippet/snippet.png" alt="Example of a snippet"   width="400"  >}}